How to avoid COVID-19 and other germs

 Faecal matter has been found to be a possible transmission mode for the coronavirus, so it pays to take precautions!

 Everyone has a part to play in practising good hygiene to curb the spread of diseases like the Wuhan virus.
-It pays to familiarise yourself with the official Singapore Ministry of Health (MOH) Wuhan coronavirus guidance while avoiding spreading fake news.
+It pays to familiarise yourself with the official Singapore Ministry of Health (MOH) Covid-19 guidance while avoiding spreading fake news.

-While these seven tips have been backed by studies, they are by no means fool-proof ways to protect yourself from the Wuhan virus or other contagious diseases.
+While these seven tips have been backed by studies, they are by no means fool-proof ways to protect yourself and avoid Covid-19 or other contagious diseases.
 Keep safe, Stay educated, and take precautions for the wellbeing of yourself and those around you!

 Read our other coronavirus-related articles below: